Concordium/concordium-update-proposals/source/CIS/cis-4.rst

   This standard does not specify how the issuer is authenticated.
   Implementations can use various mechanisms.
   For example, the transaction sender's address is checked against the issuer's account address stored in the contract.
-  Another option is to use ``auxiliary_data`` to implement signature-based authentication mechanism.
+  Another option is to use ``auxiliary_data`` to implement a signature-based authentication mechanism.

 Parameter
 ~~~~~~~~~